The Trustees and staff of the Cooper Foundation are pleased to share Cooper House with qualified nonprofit organizations.

 as they found it.

-• A podium, TV and VCR are available but should be requested in advance of your
+• A screen, projector, TV/DVD player are available, but should be requested in advance.

 microwave, small and large coffee pots, disposal, and dishwasher.